rafsaf/ogion/CONTRIBUTING.md

 ## Docs

-To play with documentation, after dependencies are in place installed with poetry:
+To play with documentation, after dependencies are in place installed with uv:

 `mkdocs serve` will start development server.